 Theme 3: Current and future study and employment

-We are delighted to be able to offer the more linguistically able students the opportunity to study Latin during after school, twilight masterclasses.
+We are delighted to be able to offer the more linguistically able pupils the opportunity to study Latin during after school, twilight masterclasses.

 Top revision tips: